 I have always loved racing, and I have always wanted to branch out and be able to bring my own values to the table, to succeed where others have failed or fallen from grace.
 The events of a decade ago made this impossible.
 But ten years is a long time, and in that time I have not been resting; I have tried my hardest to see forward a change in attitudes, a change that the world needed and embraced.
 I stand here as living proof of the willingness people have to see racing begin again.
 And of course, it is not me alone, but the actions of hundreds of other dedicated followers and bright entrepreneurs that brought about the return of the racing.

 And so we come to Project Ifreet.
 It is a passion project of mine, but I owe everything to my wonderful team who turned this into a reality.
-I am overjoyed to reveal our A150 craft; I feel it pays respect to the teams that came before it, while also pushing forward into the future, to a new era of prosperity in racing.
+I am overjoyed to reveal our A150 ship; I feel it pays respect to the teams that came before it, while also pushing forward into the future, to a new era of prosperity in racing.
 I hope that everyone here can join me on that journey.

 It only takes one person with a passion to achieve great things.